StatisticsNZ/classconc/README.md

 # classconc

+**This package is now deprecated.
+The functions it contains have been moved to package 'dembase'.
+If you have a recent version of 'dembase', there is no need to install classconc.**

 Data structures and functions for concordances between classifications.

 `classconc` provides tools for working with concordances between classifications, such as classifications of occupations or geographical regions.
 The package is still under development.